tjakubo/Decker/README.md

 * ``tooltip``: bool, if the tooltip on object is shown, default true
 * ``scriptState``: string, saved state of the script, default empty
-* ``guid``: string, GUID this object will *try* to have, default 'deadbf' Keep in ming ``guid`` field will be ignored (TTS does this, not me) if it's invalid or if an object of this GUID already exists.
+* ``guid``: string, GUID this object will *try* to have, default 'deadbf' Keep in mind ``guid`` field will be ignored (TTS does this, not me) if it's invalid or if an object of this GUID already exists.